Day36512/ActiveChat/README.md

 # AzerothCore Eluna Lua Script: Lively World & Guild Chat

-This script is designed for AzerothCore using Eluna Lua scripting to simulate a vibrant world and guild chat environment.
-It's perfect for single-player servers, adding a layer of immersion and social interaction by populating the chat with artificial conversations between non-existent players.
+This script is designed for AzerothCore using Eluna Lua scripting to simulate world and guild chat environment.
+It's intended single-player servers, adding a layer of immersion and social interaction by populating the chat with artificial conversations between non-existent players.
 This makes the game world feel more populated and lively.

 Note: I am not the original author.
 If you are the original author please contact me so I can give you proper credit.
 I just modified and made things better.